-esmvalcore.preprocessor.resample\hours(cube: Cube, interval: int, offset: int = 0) $\rightarrow$ Cube
+esmvalcore.preprocessor.resample\hours(cube, interval, offset=0)

 Convert x-hourly data to y-hourly by eliminating extra timesteps.

 Convert x-hourly data to y-hourly (y > x) by eliminating the extra timesteps.
 This is intended to be used only with instantaneous values.